-- 8.1 Each Sub-fund may invest up to 15% of the Scheme Property in units in collective investment schemes. - 8.2 Not more than 15% in value of the property of any Sub-fund may consist of units or shares in any one collective investment scheme. - 8.3 No Sub-fund may invest in units or shares of a collective investment scheme (the "Second Scheme") unless the Second Scheme falls within one of the following categories: - 8.3.1 a scheme which satisfies the conditions necessary for it to enjoy the rights conferred by the UCITS directive as implemented in the EEA; or - 8.3.2 a scheme that is authorised by the supervisory authorities of Guernsey, Jersey or the Isle of Man (provided the requirements of COLL 5.2.13AR are met) - 8.3.3 a scheme which is recognised under the provisions of section 272 of the Act (schemes authorised in designated countries or territories); or - 8.3.4 a scheme which is authorised as a Non-UCITS Retail Scheme; or - 8.3.5 a scheme which is constituted outside the United Kingdom and the investment and borrowing powers of which are the same or more restrictive than those of a Non-UCITS Retail Scheme; or - 8.3.6 any other scheme which does not fall within any of the above categories and in respect of which no more than 20% in value of the property of the scheme (including any transferable securities which are not approved securities) is invested. - 8.4 The Second Scheme must also operate on the principle of a prudent spread of risk, it should be prohibited from having more than 15% in value of the property of that scheme consisting of units in collective investment schemes. - 8.5 Additionally, the participants in the Second Scheme must be entitled to have their units redeemed in accordance with the scheme at a price which relates to the net value of the property to which the units relate and which are determined in accordance with the scheme. - 8.6 Each Sub-fund may invest in shares or units of collective investment schemes which are managed or operated by (or, in the case of companies incorporated under the OEIC Regulations, have as their authorised corporate director) the Operator or an associate of the Operator.
-However, if a Sub-fund invests in units in another collective investment scheme managed or operated by the Operator or by an associate of the Operator, the Operator must pay into the property of that Sub-fund before the close of the business on the third business day after the agreement to invest or dispose of units: - 8.6.1 on investment if the Operator pays more for the units issued to it than the then prevailing price, the full amount of the difference or, if this is not known,
+- 8.1 Each Sub-fund may invest up to 15% of the Scheme Property in units in collective investment schemes. - 8.2 Not more than 15% in value of the property of any Sub-fund may consist of units or shares in any one collective investment scheme. - 8.3 No Sub-fund may invest in units or shares of a collective investment scheme (the "Second Scheme") unless the Second Scheme falls within one of the following categories: - 8.3.1 a scheme which satisfies the conditions necessary for it to enjoy the rights conferred by the UCITS directive as implemented in the EEA; or - a scheme which is recognised under the provisions of section 272 of the Act (schemes authorised in designated countries or territories); or - 8.3.3 a scheme which is authorised as a Non-UCITS Retail Scheme; or - a scheme which is constituted outside the United Kingdom and the investment and borrowing powers of which are the same or more restrictive than those of a Non-UCITS Retail Scheme; or - 8.3.5 any other scheme which does not fall within any of the above categories and in respect of which no more than 20% in value of the property of the scheme (including any transferable securities which are not approved securities) is invested. - 8.4 The Second Scheme must also operate on the principle of a prudent spread of risk, it should be prohibited from having more than 15% in value of the property of that scheme consisting of units in collective investment schemes. - 8.5 Additionally, the participants in the Second Scheme must be entitled to have their units redeemed in accordance with the scheme at a price which relates to the net value of the property to which the units relate and which are determined in accordance with the scheme. - 8.6 Each Sub-fund may invest in shares or units of collective investment schemes which are managed or operated by (or, in the case of companies incorporated under the OEIC Regulations, have as their authorised corporate director) the Operator or an associate of the Operator.
+However, if a Sub-fund invests in units in another collective investment scheme managed or operated by the Operator or by an associate of the Operator, the Operator must pay into the property of that Sub-fund before the close of the business on the third business day after the agreement to invest or dispose of units: - 8.6.1 on investment if the Operator pays more for the units issued to it than the then prevailing price, the full amount of the difference or, if this is not known, the maximum permitted amount of any charge which may be made by the issuer on the issue of the units; and

-- the maximum permitted amount of any charge which may be made by the issuer on the issue of the units; and - 8.6.2 on a disposal any amount charged by the issuer on the redemption of such units. - 8.7 Each Sub-fund may invest in or dispose of shares of other Sub-funds (as may be launched from time to time) (a "Second Sub-fund") only if the following conditions are satisfied: - 8.7.1 the Second Sub-fund does not hold shares in any other Sub-funds; - the conditions in COLL 5.2.16R (Investment in other group schemes) and COLL 5.6.11R (Investment in associated collective investment schemes) are complied with (as modified by COLL 5.6.11R(2)); and - 8.7.3 not more than 35% in value of the Sub-fund is to consist of shares of the Second Sub-fund.
+- 8.6.2 on a disposal any amount charged by the issuer on the redemption of such units. - 8.7 Each Sub-fund may invest in or dispose of shares of other Sub-funds (as may be launched from time to time) (a "Second Sub-fund") only if the following conditions are satisfied: - 8.7.1 the Second Sub-fund does not hold shares in any other Sub-funds; - the conditions in COLL 5.2.16R (Investment in other group schemes) and COLL 5.6.11R (Investment in associated collective investment schemes) are complied with (as modified by COLL 5.6.11R(2)); and - 8.7.3 not more than 35% in value of the Sub-fund is to consist of shares of the Second Sub-fund.